 - Annually monitor water capacity and quality and make improvements, as appropriate and feasible, to better serve existing development and strive to accommodate the RHNA. - Establish a secondary water source by September 2024 to meet the infrastructure needs of the Howard annexation area.
-Re-submit annexation application to LAFCO for reconsideration by December 2024. - Annually review funding opportunities for infrastructure improvements and coordinate with state and regional entities to continue to provide adequate service. - Establish procedures by the end of 2024 for granting priority water and sewer service to developments with lower-income units in compliance with California Government Code Section 65589.7.
+Re-submit annexation application to LAFCO for reconsideration by December 2024.
+Continue to coordinate with developers as well as state and regional entities to facilitate development of the site and secure adequate infrastructure to support development. - Annually review funding opportunities for infrastructure improvements and apply for funding at least every other year.
+Coordinate with state and regional entities to continue to provide adequate service.

+• Establish procedures by the end of 2024 for granting priority water and sewer service to developments with lower-income units in compliance with California Government Code Section 65589.7.